King-Projects/King-Tweaks/README.md

-# What is King Tweaks?
+# What is King Tweaks™?

-**King Tweaks** is a tweaker / optimizer magisk module which aim to improve user-experience.
+**King Tweaks™** is a tweaker / optimizer magisk module which aim to improve user-experience.

 It tweaks kernel settings, overall android settings, optimize databases, zipalign apks and much more.